Opportunities and Risks

 The section below and the Notes to the Consolidated Financial Statements present the financial opportunities and risks material to the Covestro Group – independent of their likelihood of occurrence.

 Liquidity risk is the risk of not being able to meet existing or future payment obligations.
 The liquidity status of all material Group companies is continuously planned and monitored.
 Liquidity is secured by cash pooling agreements as well as internal and external financing.
-A syndicated revolving credit facility totaling €2.5 billion renewed and increased in fiscal 2020 offers additional financial flexibility.
+A syndicated revolving credit facility totaling €2.5 billion, increased and renewed with a maturity to March 2027 in fiscal 2020 offers additional financial flexibility.

 Foreign Currency Opportunities and Risks